Trump promises to guard against "bad Santa" and touts "clean, beautiful coal" in Christmas Eve calls with kids

 Mr. Trump said earlier in the call: "He won't get mad, but I think he'll be very disappointed.
 Santa's — he tends to be a little bit on the cherubic side.
 You know what cherubic means?
 A little on the heavy side.
 I think Santa would like some cookies."

-NORAD has tracked Santa's progress every Christmas Eve since 1955 — and the past few presidents have taken a handful of the Colorado-based military command's calls.
+NORAD has tracked Santa's progress every Christmas Eve since 1955, and the past few presidents have joined in taking a handful of calls, which are mostly fielded by volunteers at the Colorado-based military command.

 In 2018, Mr. Trump asked one 7-year-old if she still believes in Santa.
 When she answered in the affirmative, he joked: "Because at 7, that's marginal, right?"